hjicks/ga-sd/doc/10-history.md

 ## GNATS
-In 90s GNU project, made *GNATS* system, inspired by `sendbug(1)` bug tracking system it offered web, graphical and terminal and email-based interfaces.
+In 90s GNU project, made *GNATS* system, inspired by `sendbug(1)` bug tracking system it offered web, graphical and terminal and email-based interfaces

 <->